felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

 # Background

 Back in 2008, I had loads of fun playing [IncrediBots](http://incredibots.com/if/game.php).
-For the uninitiated, the game is very similar to [Phun (now Algodoo)](http://www.algodoo.com/); it involved drawing basic physics shapes and combining them with fixed, rotating, and sliding joints with motors attached to do interesting things via keyboard input.
+For the uninitiated, the game is very similar to [Phun (now Algodoo)](http://www.algodoo.com/); the game involved drawing basic physics shapes, placing rotating/sliding joints on them, and controlling motor joints with keyboard input.
 The game featured several puzzles and a rating system for published contraptions.

 Here's a few examples of things that you could make: